Business

 Commerce

-- three co-op work terms required
+- you'll complete three co-op work terms as part of your academic program

 MBA